Popular search terms:

 How did I get here?

 You received various notices or letters from the IRS requesting payment for the tax balance owing and your tax debt remains unpaid.
-Since you have a balance owing, the IRS is continuing with its collection process by either filing an NFTL, planning to issue a levy, or has issued or issuing a levy.
+Since you have a balance owing, the IRS is continuing with its collection process by either filing an NFTL, planning to issue a levy, or has issued a levy.

 What are my next steps?